Artur Menezes: Life and career

-In 2017, Menezes shared the stage with Joe Satriani, at Best of Blues and Rock festival in Sao Paulo, Brazil, performing for an audience of 20,000 people.
+In 2017, Menezes shared the stage with Joe Satriani, at Best of Blues and Rock festival in São Paulo, Brazil, performing for an audience of 20,000 people.

 The following year, Menezes was the winner of the "Gibson/Albert King Award" for Best Guitarist by the Blues Foundation.
-He also entered alongside his backing ensemble the International Blues Challenge in Memphis, Tennessee, where they took third place in the Best Band Category.
+He also entered alongside his backing ensemble the International Blues Challenge in Memphis, Tennessee, where they took third place in the Best Band category.
 He released his fourth album, Keep Pushing (2018), which was produced by Josh Smith, who also played rhythm guitar on the recording.
 The album contained ten tracks all composed by Menezes.
 In the US, Menezes opened for Bobby Rush in Los Angeles.

 In 2019, Menezes was selected by Eric Clapton to perform at the Crossroads Guitar Festival, held at Madison Square Garden, New York after winning the Grand Prize in the PLAY Crossroads contest promoted by Ernie Ball and Eric Clapton himself.
 Menezes's fifth album, Fading Away, was released in October 2020 through Vizztone Records, and featured one song with Joe Bonamassa.
 It was also produced by Josh Smith.

 In 2020, Menezes got his Green Card granted by the US government thanks to his artistic merit and contribution to blues.
-He recently became a US citizen.
+He also became a US citizen.

 In 2021 and 2022, Artur toured Europe and South America, playing festivals and clubs in Germany, France, Ireland, Belgium, Portugal, Poland, Romania, and Estonia.

-In 2023, Menezes performed for the second time at Eric Clapton’s Crossroads Guitar Festival, sharing the stage with Christone "Kingfish" Ingram and Grace Bowers.
+In 2023, Menezes performed for the second time at Eric Clapton's Crossroads Guitar Festival, sharing the stage with Christone "Kingfish" Ingram and Grace Bowers.
 He also headlined the Best of Blues and Rock Festival in Brazil alongside Buddy Guy, Steve Vai, and others.

 His latest EP, AM/FM (2023), produced by Doug Boehm, was released by Black Hill Records.
 He chose the title AM/FM as an acronym for 'Artur Menezes Fuzz Machine'.
-Rocking fuzz pedals for "a psychedelic, nasty, and vintage sound", the name became a joke in the studio when the producer asked Menezes to name the ProTools session.
+Rocking fuzz pedals for "a psychedelic, nasty, and vintage sound", the name became a joke in the studio when the producer asked Menezes to name the Pro Tools session.
 He lives up to this moniker with the unmistakable and undeniable fuzzy distorted tone.

 He was also part of the last two Experience Hendrix Tours (2024 and 2025).

 While working on his next album, Menezes is set to release a new EP, covered. vol. i, featuring covers of songs that have inspired a new direction in his sound.
-The first taste of this evolution came on June 2025 with the release of "I Got Mine", a heavy psychedelic blues rock take of the song by The Black Keys, while second single is a reinterpretation of D'Angelo's "Till It's Done (Tutu)".
+The first taste of this evolution came in June 2025 with the release of "I Got Mine", a heavy psychedelic blues rock take of the song by The Black Keys, while second single is a reinterpretation of D'Angelo's "Till It's Done (Tutu)".

 When not on tour, Artur Menezes also teaches guitar at the Musicians Institute in Hollywood, Los Angeles, and has online courses and masterclasses.